How to Get a Commercial Drone License by Lawyer & Pilot –

 A permanent remote pilot certificate (drone pilot license) will be sent via mail once all other FAA internal processing is complete.

-VI.
+VII.
 Current Pilot FAQs Regarding the Drone License

 1. How long does my temporary certificate last?